 FOR MORE INFO, CLICK HERE FOR THE PALI INSTITUTE WEBSITE!

 Students will NOT be going to the actual camp store.
-If you want to purchase Pali merchandise (sweatshirts, t-shirts, hats, etc.) you must buy it ahead of time online using the link below.
-The link expires and no more purchases can be made after 2/25.
+If you want to purchase Pali merchandise (sweatshirts, t-shirts, hats, etc.) you must buy it ahead of time online using our link – we will post the link here as soon as it has been made available by Pali Camp.

 Inhalers and Epi-pens that are currently stored at school will NOT be going with us to camp per district policy about overnight trips.
 You will need to provide inhalers/epi-pens from home.
 The camp recommends campers self-carry.
 I will be reaching out individually to all students who indicated inhaler/epi-pen use to make sure this is OK.